Find Grad Schools

 2 Yearly Graduations

 Virginia Commonwealth University is the 3rd most popular school in the nation for students seeking a doctor's degree in nanotech.
-The average in-state tuition for full-time undergraduates is $12,094 per year, while in-state graduate students, on average, pay $12,618 per year.
-During the 2020-2021 academic year, 2 people received their doctor's degree in nanotech from VCU.
+Each year, around 29,000 students seeking various degrees attend the university.
+The average in-state tuition for full-time undergraduates is $12,472 per year, while in-state graduate students, on average, pay $12,618 per year.
+During the most recent year for which we have data, 2 people received their doctor's degree in nanotech from VCU.
+About 33% of this group were women, and 33% were students from an underrepresented racial-ethnic group.

 Below are some popular majors that are similar to nanotech that offer doctor’s degrees.